The Agentic Operating Model

 - Copilot mode: AI recommends, human decides.
 Every recommendation comes with reasoning.
 Every human decision is recorded.
 This is the training signal.

-The Judgment Layer & Reinforcement Learning
+Experiential Knowledge & Reinforcement Learning

 This is reinforcement learning in practice: agents take actions, observe outcomes, and adjust their policies to maximize decision quality over time.
 Unlike traditional planning systems that run the same logic regardless of results, Autonomy's agents learn from every cycle.
 A purchase order that arrived late teaches the lead time model.
-A safety stock override that prevented a stockout recalibrates the buffer policy.
+A buffer override that prevented a stockout recalibrates the buffer policy.
 The system gets measurably better every day.

 This is measured statistically: each user's override quality is tracked per decision type.
 Overrides that consistently improve outcomes get higher training weight.
 Overrides that hurt outcomes are surfaced for coaching.
 The system learns not just what to decide, but whose judgment to trust on which decisions.